Opened on 20 March 2018

 Suigian is a new type of theater restaurant and lounge, which regularly hosts a variety of traditional performing arts.

 Suigian in Chinese characters (水戯庵) denotes a “house of aqua and play”, and for good reason.
-The place is a creation of Hidetoshi Kimura, an artist well known for his “Art Aquarium” series (read article).
+The venue is a creation of Hidetoshi Kimura, an artist well known for his “Art Aquarium” series (read article).

 It was born out of the artist’s keen desire to bring forth a new way to meet the aged-old Japanese traditional arts, from theaters to craftworks.
 The result was this brand-new culture salon in Nihonbashi, a section of town close to JR Tokyo Station.